-Asian markets rally ahead of expected US Fed rate hike
+European shares flat, Asia rises ahead as US rate hike looms

-SINGAPORE (AP) — Asian markets rose on Wednesday as traders awaited a third interest rate hike by the U.S. Federal Reserve for this year.
+SINGAPORE (AP) — European markets were flat Wednesday following a day of gains in Asia as traders awaited an expected interest rate hike by the U.S. Federal Reserve.

-WALL STREET: U.S. benchmarks finished mixed on Tuesday as rising interest rates hurt stocks that pay big dividends.
-Higher oil prices pulled transportation and shipping companies lower.
-The S&P 500 index lost 0.1 percent to 2,915.56, and the Dow Jones Industrial Average shed 0.3 percent to 26,492.21.
-The Nasdaq composite was 0.2 percent higher at 8,007.47.
-The Russell 2000 index of smaller-company stocks gained 0.2 percent to 1,708.80.

-U.S. INTEREST RATES: On Wednesday, the Federal Reserve is expected raise its benchmark interest rate to between 2-2.25 percent in its ninth increase since late 2015.
-Another increase is expected later this year, with more to come in 2019.
+U.S. INTEREST RATES: On Wednesday, the Federal Reserve is expected to raise its benchmark interest rate to between 2-2.25 percent in its third increase this year.
 Traders will also be keeping an eye on the Fed’s economic projections and Chairman Jerome Powell’s news conference afterward.
-Stocks usually do well when the Fed starts to raise interest rates because the higher rates reflect solid economic growth, which is associated with strong company profits.
-But as the rate increases continue, in line with the Fed’s goal of keeping inflation in check, the effect on stocks can become negative as economic growth slows.

 Most Read Business Stories